dmytro/dmytro.github.com/_posts/2013-10-29-optimizing_jekyll.md

 ### Rake publish

-Build site and pubish it to Github.
-In this task I also use `jpegoptim` to optimize all thumbnails from [Jekyll GalleryTag plugin](https://github.com/redwallhp/JekyllGalleryTag) which are generated automatically on page build (on line 6).
+Build site and publish it to Github.
+In this task I also use `jpegoptim` to optimize all thumb-nails from [Jekyll GalleryTag plugin](https://github.com/redwallhp/JekyllGalleryTag) which are generated automatically on page build (on line 6).

 {% highlight ruby linenos=table %}
 desc "compile and publish the site to Github"